How Long Does Chapter 13 Bankruptcy Take?

 If you’re struggling with more debt than you can manage and have gotten behind on your home mortgage and car payments, you may be evaluating filing for Chapter 13 bankruptcy.
 Some common misconceptions about bankruptcy are that you will lose your home or that the process will drag on for years.
 In general, this simply isn’t true.
-Let’s learn more about Chapter 13 bankruptcy and steps that you can take to accelerate the process.
+Here is some information about Chapter 13 bankruptcy and steps that you can take to accelerate the process.

 Chapter 13 bankruptcy involves a reorganization of personal debts in order to help the individual manage their debt more efficiently.
 This type of bankruptcy gives people the opportunity to catch up on late car loan payments, mortgage payments or pay off nondischargeable financial obligations.
 Under Chapter 13 bankruptcy, the person filing for bankruptcy (called the “debtor”) will be asked to remit a monthly payment to a Chapter 13 trustee for a period of three to five years.
 The trustee sends the monthly payments to creditors who have correctly filed a claim against the debtor.